 \section{Abstract}

-Squeezed back-to-back correlation (SBBC) of a boson-antiboson pair is sensitive to the time distribution of the particle-emitting source, and the SBBC function will be affected by the relaxation-time for evolving source systems.
-In this paper, we put forth a method to calculate the SBBC function with relaxation-time approximation for evolving sources.
-We investigate the effect of relaxation time on the SBBC functions of $D^0\!{\bar D}^0$ in relativistic heavy-ion collisions by a hydrodynamic model.
-It is found that the relaxation time decreases the SBBC functions, and the change increases with relaxation-time parameter and the parameter of the difference between amplitude quantities at the evolution beginning and recovering equilibrium in each temporal subsection. \\ {\bf Key Words:} relaxation time, squeezed back-to-back correlation, hydrodynamic model, relativistic heavy-ion collisions.
+Squeezed back-to-back correlation (SBBC) of a boson-antiboson pair is sensitive to the time distribution of the particle-emitting source, and the SBBC function for an evolving source is expected to be affected by the relaxation time of the system.
+In this paper, we investigate the effect of relaxation time on the SBBC function.
+We put forth a method to calculate the SBBC function with relaxation-time modification for evolving sources.
+The SBBC functions of $D^0\!{\bar D}^0$ in relativistic heavy-ion collisions are investigated by using a hydrodynamic model.
+It is found that the relaxation time reduces the amplitudes of the SBBC functions.
+This change becomes serious for a long relaxation time and large initial relative deviations of the chaotic and squeezed amplitudes from their equilibrium values, respectively, in the temporal steps. \\ {\bf Key Words:} relaxation time, squeezed back-to-back correlation, evolving source, relativistic heavy-ion collisions